home-assistant/developers.home-assistant/docs/llm_tools.md

 LLM tools extend the functionality of LLM integrations such as OpenAI Conversation, Google Generative AI, and others.
 You can define your own LLM tool that these integrations can use.

-There are 3 options to define your own tool.

-## Option 1.
-Intent

-Create and register your own intent handler.
-Intents are automatically registered as LLM tools.
-This method allows to use the same code for other integrations that support intents.
+All [Intents](/docs/intent_index) are automatically registered as LLM tools.
+This page describes the APIs for registering additional tools.

-## Option 2.
-Tool class
+## Tool

-Define a child class of `homeassistant.helpers.llm.Tool` and register an object of that class.
-This it the most flexible method.
+The most flexible method to define a tool is by registering a child class of `homeassistant.helpers.llm.Tool`.
 Example:

 ```python
 from typing import Any